-In the system setup described in the previous section, traditional input devices can be combined with gesture-based paradigms.
-There exist similar setups for artificial environments which are restricted to applications exclusively designed for or adapted to the specific environment [11].
-Hence, concepts developed for these restricted setups are not applicable in daily working environments for common applications.
-With the described framework we have full control over the GUI of the OS, in particular any arbitrarily shaped region can be displayed either monoor stereoscopically, and each 3D application can be modified appropriately.
+Due to the availability of the described setup, traditional input devices can be combined with gesture-based paradigms.
+There are some approaches that use similar setups in artificial environments consisting of applications exclusively designed or even adapted therefore.
+Hence, these concepts are not applicable in daily working environments with ordinary applications.
+With the described framework we have full control over the GUI of the OS, in particular any arbitrarily shaped region can be displayed either mono- or stereoscopically, and each 3D application can be modified appropriately.
 The implementation concepts are explained in Section 5.
-In the following subsections we discuss implications and introduce several universal interaction techniques that are usable for any 3D application.
+In the following subsections we discuss implications and introduce several universal interaction techniques that are usable for any 3D application and which support multiple user environments.

-4.1 Universal Exploration
+4.1 Cooperative Universal Exploration

 As mentioned in Section 3.1 our framework enables us to control any content of an application based on OpenGL or DirectX.
-Virtual scenes in such applications are often defined by so-called display lists.
+So-called display lists often define virtual scenes in such applications.
 Using our framework enables us to hijack and modify these lists.
-Among other possibilities this allows us to change the viewpoint in a virtual scene.
-Hence several navigation concepts can be realized that are usable for any 3D application.

-Head Tracking.
-Since binocular vision is essential for depth perception, stereoscopic projections are mainly exploited to give a better insight into complex three-dimensional datasets.
-Although stereoscopic displays improve depth perception, viewing static images is limited, because other important depth cues, e.g, motion parallax phenomena, cannot be observed.
+Among other possibilities this issue allows us to change the viewpoint in a virtual scene.
+Hence, several navigation concepts can be realized that are usable for any 3D application.
+Head Tracking Binocular vision is essential for depth perception; stereoscopic projections are mainly exploited to give a better insight into complex three-dimensional datasets.
+Although stereoscopic display improves depth perception, viewing static images is limited, because other important depth cues, e.g., motion parallax phenomena, cannot be observed.
 Motion parallax denotes the fact that when objects or the viewer move, objects which are farther away from the viewer seem to move more slowly than objects closer to the viewer.
 To reproduce this effect, head tracking and view-dependent rendering is required.

 This can be achieved by exploiting the described tracking system (see Section 3.2).
 When the position and orientation of the user's head is tracked, this pose is mapped to the virtual camera defined in the 3D scene; furthermore the position of the lenticular sheet is adapted.
 Thus, the user is able to explore 3D datasets (to a certain degree) only by moving the tracked head.
-Such viewdependent rendering can also be integrated for any 3D application based on OpenGL.
+Such view-dependent rendering can also be integrated for any 3D application based on OpenGL.
+This concept is also applicable for multi-user scenarios.
+As long as each collaborator is tracked the virtual scene is rendered for each user independently by applying the tracked transformation.
+Therefore, the scene is rendered in corresponding pixels, the tracked transformation is applied to the virtual camera registered to the user.